MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 ## Step 1: Provision the Workplace transformation site template

 > [!NOTE]
-> -	Tenant administrators’ credentials (or higher) are required to provision a template from the lookbook
+> -	Tenant administrators’ credentials (or higher) are required to provision a template from the look book
 > -	The workplace transformation site will take about 15 minutes to provision